 After years of watching my sister worked so hard on her projects, I knew right from the beginning that a good set of scrapbook cards is defined as being simple and flexible.
 She modifies the snot out of all her design elements, cutting and pasting things into incredible combinations that I could never come up with myself.

-Therefore, I felt it was important to stay away from complex shapes.
+Therefore, I felt it was important to stay away from complex shapes (like, for example, the shapes that I used in my vector line background illustration).
 I also wanted to stay away from complex design elements such as transparency and drop shadow.
 All of that stuff just gets in the way during scrapbooking anyway, so simple is best.

 Basically, my entire goal was to create a set of scrapbooking cards which were: